marat-gainullin/smart-host/README.md

 ```
 gradlew jacocoTestReport
 ```
-and navigate to `build/reports/jacoco/index.html` with your favorite web browser.
+and navigate to `build/reports/jacoco/index.html` with your browser.